DIARY - Italy to August 31

 STMicroelectronics releases Q2 results (before European bourses opening), followed by conference call (0730 GMT).

-Board meetings on H1 results: Eni (press release on July 26), Mediaset (1400 GMT) followed by conference call (1600 GMT), Maire Tecnimont, Autostrade Meridionali, Basic Net, Coima RES, Nova Re.
+Board meetings on H1 results: Eni (press release on July 26), Maire Tecnimont, Autostrade Meridionali, Basic Net, Coima RES, Nova Re.

 ISTAT releases July consumer and business confidence data (0800 GMT) and Q2 wage inflation data (0900 GMT).